wiccasoft/wiccasoft.github.io/README.md

 <!--
 anarchist since 4 mart 1978
+Finally i will get to see some serious fireworks
+Why are Turkish troops in Syria?
+And why are they attacking Syrian government forces?
-https://eksisozluk.com/musleranin-maasini-sehit-ailelerine-bagislamasi--6391458?a=popular sen  de bunu yedin https://www.uludagsozluk.com/k/iz-b%C4%B1rakan-atakan-kayalar-s%C3%B6zleri/
-The Deep state just love their 33 code!
+Happy to see that turkish dream of middle east domination getting crushed. https://eksisozluk.com/musleranin-maasini-sehit-ailelerine-bagislamasi--6391458?a=popular sen  de bunu yedin https://www.uludagsozluk.com/k/iz-b%C4%B1rakan-atakan-kayalar-s%C3%B6zleri/ The Deep state just love their 33 code!